mosaic-design-system/docs/src/components/back-to-top.md

     ## Live demo

-    Below, you can find a live demo for an Accordion component.
+    Below, you can find a live demo for an Back to Top component.
 Use the drop-down menus and radio buttons to view the different Button Types and Variants.
 status:
   design: Yes
   documentation: No